 Accommodation: Tafika Camp, 2-nights

-Depart for a domestic flight back to Lusaka, to connect with an onward overnight flight to the UK.
+Depart on a domestic flight back to Lusaka, to connect with an onward overnight flight to the UK.

 Tafika is superbly situated just to the north of the Nsefu sector of the South Luangwa National Park on a magnificent stretch of the Luangwa River.
 The camp consists of six comfortable chalets and offers a highly personalised, friendly service and flexible wildlife-viewing activities.